In this article

 - Read more

-Whether you decide to breast feed your baby or use formula milk from day one, it’s absolutely your choice and you should feel comfortable about your decision either way – both have plenty of nutritious goodness needed by your baby.
+Whether you decide to breast feed your baby breast milk or use formula milk from day one, it’s absolutely your choice and you should feel comfortable about your decision either way – both have plenty of nutritious goodness needed by your baby.

 Which is best formula milk for babies?